 Like other heat pumps, this one uses a refrigerant to extract heat from the surrounding air and move it to a heat exchanger, where water heating takes place.
 If necessary, regular electric resistance heating elements in the tank can provide backup heating.
 A heat pump water heater is about twice as efficient as a standard electric water heater.

 However, it will cool the space where it's installed, so it may not be suitable for use in cold climates where basements and utility rooms need to be kept reasonably warm.

-An indirect water heater gets its heat indirectly, from the furnace, boiler or heat pump whose main job is to heat the home's living space.
+An indirect water heater gets its heat indirectly, from the furnace or heat pump whose main job is to heat the home's living space.

-In an immersed coil installation, there will be a hot water tank that contains a coil-type heat exchanger that is "fed" by the furnace, boiler or heat pump.
-In a tankless coil installation, the water-heating coil is located inside the furnace or boiler, eliminating the need for a hot water storage tank.
+In an immersed coil installation, there will be a hot water tank that contains a coil-type heat exchanger that is "fed" by the furnace or heat pump.
+In a tankless coil installation, the water-heating coil is located inside the furnace, eliminating the need for a hot water storage tank.

 Tankless water heaters (aka demand water heaters) are becoming more and more popular because of how energy efficient they are.
 Unlike a tank-style heater that consumes energy heating and re-heating water, a tankless heater only heats water once, when a hot water tap is opened.

 Standby heat loss is eliminated.
 Case studies have demonstrated that replacing an old tank-type water heater with a tankless model can cut water heating expenses by as much as 45%.
 Tankless heaters fueled by natural gas and propane are more efficient than electric models.

 Tankless water heaters offer another advantage: They are very compact.
 A house-size model is about the size of a suitcase, and can be mounted on the wall.
 Most gas-fired models are direct-vent appliances, which means that they don't require a chimney.
 Instead, exhaust gas is vented outside through a pipe that extends through the wall.